The-FaZe/online-action-recognition/README.md

 b & j should be tuned according to your capacity of GPUs and memory size.
 They should be reduced to suit the GPU in Google Colab.

-Note: You can fully train the RGB stream but your GPU memory will failt when training on RGB difference stream as you feed the network with 3 times frames of the RGB stream, so you might need two GPUs not only one.
+Note: You can fully train the RGB stream but your GPU memory will fail when training on RGB difference stream as you feed the network with 3 times frames of the RGB stream, so you might need two GPUs not only one.

-KinWeights refer to the pretrained Kinetcis dataset.
+KinWeights refer to the pretrained Kinetcs dataset.
 In the original work, the model is pretrained on ImageNet dataset to overcome overfitting.
 Adding Kinetics pretrained weights instead of ImageNet increases accuracy because Kinetics is a large dataset includes 600 different classes for actions.

 ## Testing